Relaxation Time Approximation for a multi-species relativistic gas: First order Chapman-Enskog expansion

 From Eq.~\eqref{eq:del-f-sol-1} and the definitions of the dissipative currents \eqref{eq:def-currents-kin}, we obtain the constitutive relations characteristic of Navier-Stokes theory,

 where we identify $\zeta$ as the bulk viscosity and $\eta$ as the shear viscosity.
 The microscopic expressions for these transport coefficients are

 where, from the first to the second line of Eq.~\eqref{eq:1st-ord-expr-no-ch-zeta}, we have employed the definition of the function $\mathcal{A}_{{\bf p},i}$ (see Eq.~\eqref{eq:chap-ensk-1st-ord-b}).
 It is noted that, in general, the expression for the bulk viscosity coefficient depends on the matching conditions employed \cite{Rocha:2022fqz,Rocha:2023ths} and the expression in the second line is only valid for Landau matching conditions.
-In the next section, we shall relate this latter expression to the entropy production.
+We note that that the above microscopic formulas for the transport coefficients are qualitatively similar to the matching-invariant coefficients, $\zeta_{s}$ and $\eta_{s}$, displayed in Eq.~(63) of Ref.~\cite{Rocha:2022fqz}, for a single-component gas of quasi-particles -- the crucial difference is that here each expression is summed over all particle species.
+In the next section, we shall relate these expressions for the transport coefficients to the entropy production.
 We also note that the expressions above admit an arbitrary parametrization of the relaxation times, $\tau_{R{\bf p},i}$, with the momenta of the particles.
 In Sec.~\ref{sec:results}, we shall analyze the behavior of the transport coefficients for a specific parametrization of the relaxation times and consider the species in hadron-resonance gas model.